zelaix/my-cli/README.md

 # My CLI

-A Python-based AI command-line assistant inspired by Google's [Gemini CLI](https://github.com/google-gemini/gemini-cli), bringing the power of AI directly to your terminal with enhanced performance and extensibility.
+A Python-based AI command-line assistant inspired by Google's [Gemini CLI](https://github.com/google-gemini/gemini-cli), bringing the power of AI directly to your terminal with enhanced performance, multi-provider support, and extensibility.

 ## Project Status

-🎉 **Phase 2.1 Complete - Gemini API Client Ready** 🎉
+🎉 **Phase 2.1+ Complete - Multi-Provider AI Assistant Ready** 🎉

-The project has successfully completed Phase 2.1 with a fully functional Gemini API client featuring streaming responses, conversation management, token handling, and comprehensive error handling - all integrated into a working CLI!
+The project has successfully completed Phase 2.1 with a fully functional multi-provider AI client featuring **Gemini AND Kimi K2 model support**, streaming responses, conversation management, token handling, and comprehensive error handling - all integrated into a working CLI!

 ### Completed Work
 - ✅ Architecture analysis of original TypeScript Gemini CLI